vaquerizaslab/fanc/fanc-doc/fanc-executable/fanc-analyse-hic/domains.rst

     :start-after: start snippet domains minscore
     :end-before: end snippet domains minscore

-By default, ``kaic boundaries`` will return minima as matrix bins.
+By default, ``fanc boundaries`` will return minima as matrix bins.
 However, since the boundary calls rely on a smoothed insulation score track, it can attempt to identify the boundary location with sub-bin resolution.
 Use ``-x`` to try this, but be aware that this is not precise.